vsillan/game-server-programming-course/presentations/intro.md

 How to build security and cheat resistancy <!-- .element: class="fragment" -->

-How to use cloud services <!-- .element: class="fragment" -->
+How to utilize the publis cloud services <!-- .element: class="fragment" -->

-Creating robust realtime experiences <!-- .element: class="fragment" -->
+How to build robust realtime experiences <!-- .element: class="fragment" -->

 Note: